-You work with scenarios of your project on the Scenarios tab of the project editor:
+To work with scenarios of your project, go to the Load Test Scenarios tab of the project editor:

 To view properties of some existing scenario, click this scenario in the scenario list.

 Here is a sample view of scenario settings:

 The Number of concurrent virtual users setting specifies the desired number of concurrent virtual users LoadNinja will simulate during the test run.
 The maximum number is limited by your plan.
 Every virtual user runs one of web tests, depending on load distribution:

-A scenario can use one of the following load types:
+Each scenario uses one of the following load types: